MR

 • Equifax Complete Friends and Family: $29.95 per month (offers the benefits of Complete Premier and allows you to extend these services to two adults)

-Additionally, there are alternative financial technologies that grant access to your credit score in Canada, such as:
+Additionally, there are alternative financial technologies you can use to check your credit score in Canada, such as:

 1. Loans Canada: This platform allows users to check their credit score for free, providing insights into their financial health.
 Users can obtain detailed credit reports, allowing them to review their credit history and better understand the factors influencing their creditworthiness.